carlessanchezalonso/carlessanchezalonso.github.io/index.md

 Here you can learn more [about me](about/), including a list of past jobs.
 There you will also find some **outreach** projects I participated in.
 I think of outreach as one of the ultimate goals of scientific research, and not a separate task that adds to the duties of a scientist.
 And even more importantly, it is also a great opportunity to stimulate and improve **equity, diversity and inclusion** in science and society.

+The easiest way to contact me is through email: <a href="mailto:carles.sanchez.alonso@gmail.com">carles.sanchez.alonso@gmail.com</a>

 </div>